 “Previously our IT teams would have to set kernel parameters for each partition and component manually; this would sometimes take up to ten hours, because it was necessary to reboot the system after each change to any parameter.
 Now, it takes just over one hour for our staff to change the parameters of partitions and requires only one reboot to finalize any changes.
 All the time that our IT staff used to dedicate to changing the parameters of partitions can now be channeled into activities that add value to Pearl Global Industries, such as testing and refining new SAP functionality for our business users.”

-As SUSE Linux Enterprise Server for SAP Applications makes creating and managing environments easy, IT staff at Pearl Global Industries can quickly set up new virtual servers, enabling them to thoroughly test updates, patches and new functionality before they are rolled out.
+As SLES for SAP Applications makes creating and managing environments easy, IT staff at Pearl Global Industries can quickly set up new virtual servers, enabling them to thoroughly test updates, patches and new functionality before they are rolled out.
 This enables the IT team to minimize disruption to services by ensuring that software is always precisely calibrated for its systems and users.

-Subodh Kumar Patro said: “SUSE Linux Enterprise Server for SAP Applications has provided us with a clear roadmap for the future; it is the first and most important step towards embracing the SAP HANA in-memory database, which we intend to adopt in coming years.
+Subodh Kumar Patro said: “SLES for SAP Applications has provided us with a clear roadmap for the future; it is the first and most important step towards embracing the SAP HANA in-memory database, which we intend to adopt in coming years.
 Thanks to SUSE, we are better placed to meet the future needs of our clients, and have the tools to grow and expand our business.”